kshji/awgeo/README.md

 ### Install tools
 This example is for Ubuntu, Debian, WSL2 Ubuntu, ...

-Each software pages include also download for Windows and so on.
+Each software pages include also download for Windows, OS/X, ...

 #### Ubuntu, Debian, WSL2 Ubuntu, ...